igik20/pdbprocessor/README.md

 elemcount and aacount require an additional argument specifying the feature to be counted.

+### Options
+Options are available only in command mode, not in the interactive one.
+They should be written as arguments, after all necessary positional ones, separated by spaces.
+Currently available options:
+- writefile - creates the output as a file instead of writing it to the console; in my opinion preferable in comparison with bash output redirection

 ### Installation
 1. Download and uncompress the source files
 2. Navigate to the "pdbprocessor" folder